tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/按量计费实例关机不收费说明_int.md

-"No Charges During Shutdown" means you won't be charged for pay-as-you-go instances (CPUs and memory) that were shut down.
+"No Charge During Shutdown" means you won't be charged for pay-as-you-go instances (CPUs and memory) that were shut down.
 Cloud disks (system disk and data disk), public network bandwidth and images will still be billed.

 ## Usage Restrictions
 **No Charges when Shut down** only applies to **Pay-as-You-Go instances** that using cloud disk as both **system disk and data disk**.